|

 Over the past few years, this feature has also seen widespread adoption.

-The list of mailbox providers that support list-unsubscribe header includes:
+Which mailbox providers support list-unsubscribe headers

-Introduced to enhance the overall email experience for users, this header addition cut down on the rate of legitimate emails being marked as spam, and encouraged email senders to comply with regulations.
+Introduced to enhance the overall email experience for users, this header addition cut down on the rate of legitimate emails being marked as spam and encouraged email senders to comply with regulations.

 Why List-Unsubscribe Headers are Important for Email Marketers